benoittgt/til/postgresql/set_isolation_level.md

 COMMIT;
 ```

-Does the `SELECT` will result in a different number of rows.
+Does the second `SELECT` will result in a different number of rows.
 The [anwser](http://dba.stackexchange.com/a/160171/100437) is :

 > A statement sees a consistent view of the "world" based on the data that was there when the statement started.
 So the select statements in your two insert statements will not see new rows while they are running.